Frequently Asked Questions (FAQ)

-Top Snow Travel is Australia’s leading France ski holidays travel company and so people like you often turn to us to answer the many questions people may have related to a ski holiday experience to the French Alps.
+Top Snow Travel is one of the world’s leading France ski holidays travel company and so people like you often turn to us to answer the many questions people may have related to a ski holiday experience to the French Alps.

 Europeans and the Brits flock to the French ski resorts during their winter school holiday periods – from early February into March.
 So, in January the slopes, ski schools and restaurants will not be as busy and accommodation is a lot more affordable.
 Typically, in January, the snow is dry with the best cover.